Mathematics and Statistics

 • Hierarchical distributed lag models

-• Models for correcting disease data
+• Models for correcting/nowcasting/forecasting diseases

 • Space-time modelling using Bayesian hierarchical splines